How one little boy’s legacy led to a million lifesaving transplants.

 The same year, we became the first register in the world to start recruiting 16-year-olds.
 For the first time ever we made 1,000 transplants happen in just one year.
 And we also became the Virgin Money London Marathon Charity of the Year for 2014.

-Today, our register has more than 480,000 potential donors on it.
-Very soon, we hope to reach half a million.
+Today, our register has more than 500,000 potential donors on it.

 If you have further enquiries, our team is here to help.